dj2999/retro-weather-chan/README.md

 This will allow you to setup extra features such as custom screen rotation (flavours), Air Quality readings, rejecting in-hour condition updates, alternative temperature record source, crawler messages, and more.

+### Custom station lists (National/USA/Province tracking)

+Station/city lists used for the “across Canada”, “across the US”, and default province-tracking screens are loaded from `cfg/stations.json` (copy from `cfg/stations.example.json` to get started).

 ### Automatic reload

 When your config is saved the updated changes should reflect on the display no more than 5 minutes later (including playlist changes).